 - 12. It’s ok, you’re not perfect.

 - 13. It’s a habit that can be changed.

 Why do we make excuses?

-The feeling of fear keeps us inside of our comfort zones and prevents us from venturing out into the unknown.
+The feeling of fear keeps us inside of our comfort zone and prevents us from venturing out into the unknown.
 However, fear is largely misunderstood.
 People are often afraid of things because they don't understand them or they are lacking all of the information they need.

-However, it is important to remember that you don't lose everything when you fail.
+However, it is also important to remember that you don't lose everything when you fail.
 Failure just means that things are not going the way you expected them to go and you need to remain flexible to get back on track.
 So, if you make excuses to reduce your risk of failing, it means you are never trying anything new.